 Sharing a room can be fun as a kid despite the occasional conflicts.
 What would make the whole experience would be a way to combine two cool kids beds into a structure that’s both user-friendly and good-looking.
 The F and R bunk beds were designed specifically for bedrooms shared by two kids and they have two sizes, one for kids ages 6 and up and the other for toddlers between 3 and 4 years old.
 It’s a design by Agate & Arek Seredyn.

 Bunk beds have always been practical and they still are.
-In a lot of cases designers look for ways to customize them to fit specific needs and spaces.
+In a lot of cases, designers look for ways to customize them to fit specific needs and spaces.
 One example is the design created by Space Architects and Buckingham Interiors for a family home in Chicago.
-The space was redesigned and the kids got custom-designed bunk beds with built-in stairs and storage.
+Space was redesigned and the kids got custom-designed bunk beds with built-in stairs and storage.

 These are the Caravan and the Tent beds, two fun and quirky designed by Mathy By Bols.
 Their names are very suggestive of their shape.
 It’s a camping-inspired series designed to stir the imagination and to invite the kids to explore the world indoors.
 These cool kids beds come in a variety of color options.